near/wallet-selector/packages/core/docs/guides/custom-wallets.md

 This method handles access to accounts via `FunctionCall` access keys.
 It's important that at least one account is returned to be in a connected state.

-> Note: Hardware wallets are passed a `derivationPath` where other wallets types are called without any parameters.
+> Note: Hardware wallets are passed `derivationPaths` where other wallets types are called without any parameters.

 ### `disconnect`